- Convergence insufficiency is a common childhood eye condition.

 - Exercise preferences

-It may take up to 12 weeks to see an increased convergence ability from vision therapy, so it is essential to be patient and comply with your eye doctor’s treatment plan.
+It may take up to 12 weeks to see an increased convergence ability from vision therapy, so remain patient and comply with your eye doctor’s treatment plan.
 If vision therapy doesn’t improve symptoms over time, prism glasses may be necessary.
 In rare cases, eye doctors might recommend surgery.

-If left untreated, convergence insufficiency can lead to visual suppression or other severe eye disorders such as amblyopia (lazy eye) and strabismus (eye turn).
+If left untreated, CI can lead to visual suppression or other severe eye disorders such as amblyopia (lazy eye) and strabismus (eye turn).

 Children who progress through life with undiagnosed and untreated convergence insufficiency may struggle with: